-The Bank has filed the required Income Tax and Zakat returns with the Department of Zakat and Income Tax which are due on April 30 each year, through the year ended December 31, 2013.
+The Group has filed the required Income Tax and Zakat returns with the Department of Zakat and Income Tax which are due on April 30 each year, through the year ended December 31, 2014.

-The Bank has received assessments for additional Zakat, Income tax, and withholding tax totalling approximately SAR 16.7 million relating to the Bank's 2003 through 2008 Zakat, Income tax, and withholding tax filings.
-The Bank has filed an appeal for these assessments.
-The Bank has also received assessments for additional Zakat totalling approximately SAR 383 million relating to the Bank's 2013, 2011 and 2010 Zakat filings.
-The assessments are primarily due to the disallowance of certain long-term investments from the Zakat base of the Bank.
-The Bank, in consultation with its Zakat advisors, has filed an appeal with the Department of Zakat and Income Tax, and is awaiting a response.
-The Bank, along with other Saudi Banks, has formally raised this issue with the Bank's regulator for a satisfactory resolution to this Saudi Banking Industry issue.
-At the current time, a reasonable estimation of the ultimate additional Zakat liability, if any, cannot be reliably determined.
+The Group has received final assessments for additional Zakat, Income tax, and withholding tax totalling approximately SAR 397 million relating to the Bank's 2003 to 2009 Zakat, Income tax, and withholding tax filings.

+The Group has also received partial assessments for additional Zakat totalling approximately SAR 383 million relating to its 2010, 2011 and 2013 Zakat filings.

+These final and partial assessments include approximately SAR 573 million in Zakat assessments which are primarily due to the disallowance of certain long-term investments from the Zakat base of the Group.

+The Group, in consultation with its professional tax and Zakat advisors, has filed appeals for the above final and partial assessments with the Department of Zakat and Income Tax, and is awaiting a response.
+At the current time, a reasonable estimation of the ultimate additional Zakat, income tax, and withholding tax liabilities, if any, cannot be reliably determined.